jaroslawjanas/Plato3/README.md

     <p>Room name: <span id="roomname">ZDUKAUUZW</span></p>
     </body>
     ```
-    There are three commands that are implemented, they don't server much of a purpose outside of system resource management and  pausing the bot:
+    There are three commands that are implemented, they don't serve much of a purpose outside of system resource management and pausing the bot:
        * start - starts the bot, can be started before the room is opened, the bot will simply restart itself every 8 seconds until a quiz starts, it will use up slightly more system resources.
        * pause - pauses the bot, it will check every 4 second for new commands
        * stop - same as pause but the bot will wait 60 seconds